How to prepare for GMAT and CAT simultaneously? Check Now

 The GMAT gives a candidate the flexibility to take the exam anytime during the year, and also one can take the exam up to 5 times during a year.
 Also, the GMAT score is valid for 5 years and the scores are accepted in many B-schools across the world.
 The GMAT allows you the flexibility of building your profile before you start your MBA.
 It also does not take too many months to prepare for the exam, if one prepares with proper planning and seriousness.

-A comparison between CAT and GMAT
+A Comparison Between CAT and GMAT

 Let us look at the key differences between GMAT vs. CAT, the GMAT vs. CAT difficulty level, the Syllabus of GMAT and CAT, Preparation together and other important things.